drobie22/RSS-Reborn-Installer/README.md

     - Completely normal and unavoidable.
 You can ignore.
 - ***7-Zip executable not found!
 Please ensure 7-Zip is installed.***
     - Ensure that 7-Zip or WinRAR is installed in the default location.
-- Check to make sure RP-1 (RSS/RO) can successfully run before using this installer.
+- Check to make sure your Real Solar System installation can successfully run before using this installer.
 If that doesnt work, RSS Reborn will obviously not work.
 - If you load the game but get stuck on an infinite black loading screen with spinning planets, check to see if you have the stock Squad folders in GameData.
 Otherwise, submit an [issue](https://github.com/drobie22/RSS-Reborn-Installer/issues).
 - GitHub naturally doesn't like programs fetching lots of data at once.
 Usually this is capped at 60 calls per hour.
 The installer will run 20-40 requests to GitHub in a run depending on resolutions selected.
 If you see an error related to GitHub's rate limit, please wait an hour before trying again.
     - Alternatively, there is a method to set up an access token on your machine which the installer will recognize and use to increase the limit to 5000 calls per hour.
 (Not sure why you need that, but you do you).